thannirumounika/project6/README.md

 This is a web based application developed for health related based website in india

-### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based edu school application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** -https://nice-sand-026f11700.2.azurestaticapps.net/
-**project demo video link** -
+**project demo video link** -https://youtu.be/-j0o7zPrAkM

 ## Azure technologies used for Project